What Is the CryptoLocker Virus?

 DataProt is supported by its audience.
 When you buy through links on our site, we may earn a commission.
 This, however, does not influence the evaluations in our reviews.
 Learn More.

 In recent years, cybersecurity has become a hot topic of conversation.
-With the increase in frequency and sophistication of cyber attacks, it’s more important than ever to be aware of the potential threats to your computer and how to protect yourself against them.
+With the increase in frequency and sophistication of cyberattacks, it’s more important than ever to be aware of the potential threats to your computer and how to protect yourself against them.
 One such threat is the CryptoLocker.

 Origin of the CryptoLocker Ransomware

 CryptoLocker malware first appeared at the end of 2013 and started gaining popularity during the first half of 2014.
 The malicious parties used a Trojan virus to target and infect computers running on Windows OS.
-Email attachments were another attack vector used by CryptoLocker, and were distributed by the Gameover ZeuS botnet
+Email attachments were another attack vector used by CryptoLocker, and were distributed by the Gameover ZeuS botnet.

 Phishing Emails